-From world famous cities and isolated villages, to vibrant beaches and spectacular National Parks, this minuscule country offers a vast array of visitor attractions and services.
+From world-famous cities and isolated villages to vibrant beaches and spectacular National Parks, Portugal offers a vast array of visitor attractions and services.
 It occupies the wedge of ibéria with the Borders of Spain as well as the magnificent coastline with the Atlantic and Portugals location at this sunny corner of West-Europe lends it an exclusive appeal.
 The southern parts of the island are still popular vacation destinations with glorious sandy beaches and golf courses.

 Lisbon – the Capital city

 Did you know that Lisbon (Portugal’s capital city) is known as the architectural, narrow cobbled streets and cultural pearl of Western Europe and one of the oldest towns in the world?
 The original capital of the Country was Guimarães.
 In the mid-13th century, Lisbon became the Portuguese Capital.